travis-ci/docs-travis-ci-com/user/deployment/elasticbeanstalk.md

 ## Optional settings

 * `zip_file`: The zip file to deploy.
-You also need to set `skip_cleanup` to prevent Travis CI deleting the zip file at the end of the build.
-If this is left unspecified, a zip file will be created.
+If this file is created during the build, you also need to set `skip_cleanup` to prevent Travis CI from deleting the zip file at the end of the build.
+If you do not specify `zip_file`, one will be created from the directory content according to the [`.ebignore` and `.gitignore` rules](#controlling-which-files-to-include-in-the-zip-archive-with-ebignore-or-gitignore).
 * `bucket_path`: Location within Bucket to upload app to.

-### Controlling which files to include in the ZIP archive with `.ebignore` or `.gitignore`
+### Controlling which files to include in the zip archive with `.ebignore` or `.gitignore`

-You can control which files are included in the ZIP archive you upload with `.ebignore` and `.gitignore`, as described in [AWS CLI documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
+You can control which files are included in the zip archive you upload with `.ebignore` and `.gitignore`, as described in [AWS CLI documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
+This rule is effective exactly when `zip_file` is not given.

 1. If `.ebignore` file exists in the directory where the deployment takes place, this file is read, and the files matching `.ebignore` will be excluded from the archive.
-1. If `.ebignore` does not exist but `.gitignore` does in the deployment directory, `.gitignore` is read, and the standard rules apply to exclude files from the archive.
+1. If `.ebignore` does not exist but `.gitignore` does in the deployment directory, `.gitignore` is read, and the [standard rules](https://git-scm.com/docs/git-ls-files#git-ls-files---exclude-standard) apply to exclude files from the archive.
+1. If neither file exists, the entire directory content will be included.

 ## Environment variables